MagicMajestic/photoevent/replit.md

 ## Current Status

-✅ **Migration Complete!** The Discord bot has been successfully migrated to the Replit environment and is running properly.
+✅ **Migration Complete!** The Discord bot has been successfully migrated to the Replit environment.
+The project structure, dependencies, and security configurations are properly set up.

 **What's working:**
 - Bot connects to Discord (running as Фотографер#3534)